How To Control Algae In Your Pond

 - UV Clarifiers: These devices use ultraviolet light to kill free-floating algae, preventing green water without harming fish or beneficial bacteria.

 Ensure your filtration system is appropriately sized for your pond’s volume and fish load.
 A system that is too small may struggle to keep up with algae and nutrient levels.
+Proper pump size is important too.

 The Role of Aquatic Plants in Algae Control